Umuzi-org/ACN-syllabus/README.md

 ### Setting up and running the linter

 Make sure you have Python3 installed.
 This wont work with legacy Python (python2.7 == legacy == dangerzone).
-We use [Pipenv](https://pipenv.pypa.io/en/latest/) for dependency management, to install run;
+We use [Pipenv](https://pipenv.pypa.io/en/latest/) for dependency management, to install run

 ```
 pip install pipenv